lambdamusic/Ontospy/docs/pages/commandline.md

 These are the commands available:

-- `ontospy`: used to launch the OntoSpy parser.
+- `ontospy`: used to launch the Ontospy parser.
-- `ontospy-shell`: used to launch the OntoSpy command line interface.
+- `ontospy-shell`: used to launch the Ontospy command line interface.
-- `ontospy-viz`: used to the launch the OntoSpy visualization library.
+- `ontospy-viz`: used to the launch the Ontospy visualization library.

 > Note